-In April, 1946, a Brigadier Brimblecombe wrote a letter to The News in Adelaide complaining that during the war just ended soldiers drank too much beer and risked becoming enslaved to alcohol.
+In April 1946 a Brigadier Brimblecombe wrote a letter to The News in Adelaide complaining that in the war just ended soldiers drank too much beer and risked becoming enslaved to alcohol.

 The press carried stories through the war of occasional disturbances in Darwin and elsewhere in the country, inevitably connected to alcohol.
 The public could be forgiven for thinking drink played too large a role in military life; the Brigadier’s letter would have reinforced that perception.

 Meet well-spoken ex-Corporal Hedley R. Smith, who had served with the Northern Territory Force.
 He wrote a dry replique which set the record straight for probably the great majority of those who served.

-I had read Smith’s letter before noting the Brigadier’s (not reproduced here).
-I was surprised even a former non-commissioned soldier would speak of a serving officer as he did, polite but a little sarcastic.
+I had read Smith’s letter before noting the Brigadier’s own (not reproduced here).
+I was surprised that even a former, non-commissioned soldier would speak of a serving officer as he did, politely but with a sarcastic note.

-When I read the Brigadier’s letter, the reason became clear: Brimblecombe was an officer in the Salvation Army.
+When I read the Brigadier’s letter the reason became clear, or more clear: Brimblecombe was an officer in the Salvation Army.
 Nonetheless, it is clear Smith had no animosity as such to the Sally Ann.
 He simply felt Brimblecombe’s fulmination was ill-informed and doctrinaire.

 The exchange does show nonetheless that alcohol in Australia never had a free pass.
-A large segment of society, and to this day, considered its use unexceptionable and nothing to apologize for, but that doesn’t mean there was no organized opposition to it.
+A large segment of society considered its use unexceptionable and nothing to apologize for, but that doesn’t mean there was no organized opposition to it.
 There was, in numerous quarters, the Salvation Army was just one example.